Forrest Cobb

 forrest.cobb@ag.tamu.edu (210) 570-3749

-Forrest Cobb currently holds the position of Natural Infrastructure Coordinator within the Office of the Deputy Assistant Secretary of Defense (ODASD) for Environment and Energy Resilience (E&ER) on a temporary Intergovernmental Personnel Act (IPA) assignment.
-In this capacity, Forrest collaborates closely with the Department of Defense (DoD) Natural Resources and Climate Resilience programs where he develops ecosystem-services-based management strategies to support mission sustainment including for climate mitigation.
+Forrest Cobb currently holds the position of Natural Infrastructure Coordinator within the Office of the Deputy Assistant Secretary of Defense (ODASD) for Environmental Management and Restoration (EMR) on an Intergovernmental Personnel Act (IPA) assignment.
+In this capacity, Forrest works within the Department of Defense (DoD) Environmental Planning and Conservation program where he develops ecosystem-services-based management strategies to support military installation resilience and mission sustainment.
+He also serves as the first DoD liaison to the National Conservation Training Center (NCTC) where he spearheads collaborative opportunities between ODASD EMR and NCTC.

-Before his IPA assignment within the DoD, Forrest served as a project coordinator at the Texas A&M Natural Resources Institute (NRI) where he was responsible for the development and management of various natural resources research and applied management projects conducted in support of NRI's Working Lands and Military Lands programs, funded through federal, state, and private cooperative agreements and grants.
+Before his current position within the DoD, Forrest served as a project coordinator at the Texas A&M Natural Resources Institute (NRI), where he was responsible for the development and management of various natural resources research and applied management projects conducted in support of NRI's Working Lands and Military Lands programs.

-Forrest earned a bachelor's degree in Biology from Texas A&M-San Antonio and a Master of Natural Resources degree from Texas A&M University.
+Forrest earned a bachelor's degree in Biology from Texas A&M-San Antonio and a Master's degree in Natural Resources from Texas A&M University.